EdDataScienceEES/tutorial-HeleneEngler/index.md

 **3. Step-by-step introduction to performing Hierarchical Regression Analysis.**
 **4. Learn what Stepwise Regression Analysis is and when to use it.**
 **4. Compute a simple Stepwise Regression Analysis.**
-**5. Advantages and Drawbacks of Hierarchical and Stepwise Regression Analysis, when to use them and when not to.**
+**5. Advantages and Drawbacks of Stepwise Regression Analysis, when to use it and when not to.**

 <a name="1.2 Required Skills"></a>
 ### 1.2 Required Skills
 To complete this tutorial some basic knowledge about building statistical models and using R is required.
 If you have no experience with using R and the basics of data manipulation and visualisation yet, please familiarize yourself with the program first, to get the most out of the tutorial.
 You can have a look at the relevant [Coding Club tutorials](https://ourcodingclub.github.io/tutorials.html) linked to these topics.
-You should also be comfortable with performing and evaluating simple statistical tests, such as [ANOVA](https://ourcodingclub.github.io/tutorials/anova/) and [linear modelling in R](https://ourcodingclub.github.io/tutorials/model-design/), before attempting these slightly more advanced statistical tests.
+You should also be comfortable with performing and evaluating simple statistical tests, such as [ANOVA](https://ourcodingclub.github.io/tutorials/anova/) and [linear modelling in R](https://ourcodingclub.github.io/tutorials/model-design/), before attempting these slightly more advanced statistics.

 > **_NOTE:_** *All the material you need to complete this tutorial can be downloaded from [this repository](https://github.com/EdDataScienceEES/tutorial-HeleneEngler).
 Click on `Code` / `Download ZIP`and downloand and unzip the folder, or clone the repository to your R studio.*

-The following script for HRA can be run by just using basic R. you might want to use the `tidyverse` library to clean the data and make some processing easier, but you dont have to.
+The following script for HRA can be run by just using basic R. you might want to use the `tidyverse` library to clean the data and make processing easier, but you don´t have to.
 For the Stepwise regression analysis we will be using the `MASS` and the `olsrr` libraries.
-You should load/install them at the beginning od your script.
+You should load/install them at the beginning of your script.

 ```
 # Loading required R packages ----